kevncobb/lime-ud9/docroot/modules/contrib/tour_ui/README.md

 ## Requirements

-- [Core Tour](https://www.drupal.org/docs/8/core/modules/tour/overview) module must be enabled.
 - Users must be given 'Administer tour' permission in order to create, edit and delete tours.

 ## Dependencies

 - [Tour (core)](https://www.drupal.org/docs/8/core/modules/tour/overview)

-## Known Issues

-There isn't yet a way to specify route parameters through the UI.
-This means you can't use Tour UI to target a specific node.
-A solution is being worked on - see #2978327: Allow configuration of route parameters.

 ## Getting Started

 1. Install Tour UI module (`composer require drupal/tour_ui`)
-1. Enable Tour UI module (this will also enable core Tour module if not already enabled)
+2. Enable Tour UI module (this will also enable core Tour module if not already enabled)
-1. Set permissions for 'Administer tours' and 'Access tours' at /admin/people/permissions
+3. Set permissions for 'Administer tours' and 'Access tours' at /admin/people/permissions
-1. Add and configure tours at /admin/config/user-interface/tour
+4. Add and configure tours at /admin/config/user-interface/tour
-1. To configure a tour, give it a **Tour Name** and enter the **Module Name**.
+5. To configure a tour, give it a **Tour Name** and enter the **Module Name**.
 This controls where the exported configuration is stored if you are using Configuration Management.
 If you're not using Configuration Management, you can just enter tour_ui.
 If you are using Configuration Management, you should create a custom module and enter its name in this field.
-1. In the **Routes** field, enter the route of each page on which you want your tour to be available, one route per line.
+6. In the **Routes** field, enter the route of each page on which you want your tour to be available, one route per line.
 See "Determining Routes for Your Tours" section below for instructions.
-1. Create any number of steps for your tour by selecting **Select a new tip>Text** and clicking on **Add**.
+7. Create any number of steps for your tour by selecting **Select a new tip>Text** and clicking on **Add**.
-1. For each step, enter a **Label** and the **Body** text.
+8. For each step, enter a **Label** and the **Body** text.
-1. Next, select a **Selector Type** under **Attributes**.
-For example, select Data ID and enter the id of the element where the tour step will be positioned.
+9. Next, add the **Selector** to attch the tip to.
+This can be any selector string or a DOM element (e.g,. .some .selector-path or #some-id).
+If you don’t specify the element will appear in the middle of the screen.
-1. Finally, set **Location** to determine the position of the tour dialog relative to the id or class you entered above (e.g,. top, bottom, left, right).
+10. Finally, set **Position** to determine the position of the tour dialog relative to the id or class you entered above (e.g,. top, bottom, left, right).
-1. **Save** changes and repeat, creating as many steps as necessary.
+11. **Save** changes and repeat, creating as many steps as necessary.
-1. The order of the steps can be changed using the drag and drop feature on the tour edit page.
+12. The order of the steps can be changed using the drag and drop feature on the tour edit page.
-1. Once order is set, **Save** your tour.
+13. Once order is set, **Save** your tour.
-1. Visit the page your tour is configured to run on and a **Tour** button in the upper right-hand corner of the screen should appear.
+14. Visit the page your tour is configured to run on and a **Tour** button in the upper right-hand corner of the screen should appear.
 Clicking this button starts the tour.

 ## Determining Routes for Your Tours